Reading Time: 5 minutes

 Children of substance abusers typically find themselves in an abnormal role in the family.
 Many times older children sacrifice a normal childhood to take care of younger siblings.
-Shy, quieter children retreat into themselves to avoid negative attention and often younger siblings are protected by the older ones the best they can, but these siblings sense that things aren’t right and live in perpetual state of confusion about their family unit.
+Shy, quieter children retreat into themselves to avoid negative attention.
+Often, younger siblings are protected by the older ones the best they can, but these siblings sense that things aren’t right and live in a perpetual state of confusion about their family unit.
 All the while, children are watching their parents and learning.
 This is usually not the family life we envision when we first learn that a child will be born.
 What we may not realize at the moment is that we’re teaching our children destructive coping mechanisms.

 Children and Substance Abuse: Addiction Affects Each Family Member Differently

 It’s easy for parents to miss that their children may feel blame, anger, stress, or even shame for the actions of the addicted person or denial.
 Being immersed in these unhealthy patterns for a long period of time will take its toll on the psyche of everyone involved differently.
-Growing and learning in this environment often creates an adult that struggles with normal adult functioning.
+Growing and learning in this environment often create an adult that struggles with normal adult functioning.

 How Drugs and Alcohol are a Coping Mechanism for Stress & Conflict

 Drugs and alcohol create a stressor in one’s life because of the change in behavior they cause.
-The strains with daily relationships become stressful which adds to the stress that was present in the first place.
+The strains of daily relationships become stressful, which adds to the stress that was present in the first place.
 We may turn to unhealthy methods of dealing with stress again.
 Thus, it continues until it becomes a hamster wheel that we can’t control and we can’t get off of.
 Sadly, our children are our silent watchers during these times.

 Violence, Children and Substance Abuse: Teach Domestic Abuse When Under the Influence

 As adults, these children are four times more likely to become a part of an abusive relationship, as either the abuser or the one who will be abused.
-Hitting, yelling, mental and emotional abuse, in the absence of healthy life skills, is all they know.
-Without intervening of this cycle, they are more likely to repeat the life they lived as the child of an addict.
+Hitting, yelling, and mental and emotional abuse, in the absence of healthy life skills, is all they know.
+Without intervening in this cycle, they are more likely to repeat the life they lived as the child of an addict.